geertj/gruvi/docs/tutorial.rst

    :lines: 16

 This is the first time we call into a *switchpoint*.
-If you look up the documentation for :meth:`HttpClient.connect` you will see that it is marked as such.
+If you look up the documentation for :meth:`gruvi.http.HttpClient.connect` you will see that it is marked as such.
 This means the following:

 * The call will block from the application point of view, but not from the operating system point of view.
-Other greenlets will be able to run while we are blocked here.
+Other fibers will be able to run while we are blocked here.
-* While the connection is being made, the current greenlet will be switched out, and transfer is controlled to the hub.
+* While the connection is being made, the current fiber will be switched out, and transfer is controlled to the hub.
 This is the first time the hub is accessed, and it will be created on the fly.
-Also we didn't create any greenlets ourselves.
-This means that the current greenlet is the root greenlet, which is the greenlet that corresponds to the program stack that is created by the operating system.
-There is no difference in switching behavior
-  though: the root greenlet can be switched out just as user created greenlet can be.
+Also we didn't create any fibers ourselves.
+This means that the current fiber is the root fiber, which is the fiber that corresponds to the program stack that is created by the operating system.
+There is no difference in switching behavior though: the root fiber can be switched out just as user created fiber can be.
 * Once the connection is established, control will switch back to the point just after we got switched out.
 * If the connection could not be made, control will also be switched back to us, but rather than continue executing, an exception would be raised.

 The ``connect`` call is common across many protocol implementations.
-It supports TCP, TCPv6, and :class:`pyuv.Pipe` transports.
+It supports TCP, TCPv6, and :class:`pyuv.Pipe` transports (which are Unix domain sockets on Unix, and named pipes on Windows).
 To use a TCP or a TCPv6 connection, pass the address as an ``(address, port)`` tuple.
 The address is resolved using :func:`gruvi.util.getaddrinfo`.
 Depending on the order of the return values and the OS configuration, this may result in either a TCP or a TCPv6 connection.
 To use a pipe, specify the address as a string.
-On Unix, a Pipe is a Unix domain socket.
-On Windows, it is a named pipe.

-The connect function also supports SSL.
+The ``connect`` function also supports SSL.
 SSL can currently be used only in conjunction with TCP and TCPv6.
 To use SSL, pass ``ssl=True``.

 .. literalinclude:: ../examples/curl.py
    :lines: 18-19

 Here, we see two protocol specific methods.
 Both are switchpoints.
-The first one, :meth:`HttpClient.request` issues an HTTP request, and will wait until the request is sent over the network.
-The second call, :meth:`HttpClient.getresponse` will read the headers of a single response from the connection, and return a :class:`HttpResponse` object.
+The first one, :meth:`gruvi.http.HttpClient.request` issues an HTTP request, and will wait until the request is sent over the network.
+The second call, :meth:`HttpClient.getresponse` will read the headers of a single response from the connection, and return a :class:`gruvi.http.HttpResponse` object.
 These semantics have the following implications:

 * You can easily tell Gruvi to pipeline HTTP requests by issuing multiple ``request()`` calls before calling ``getresponse``.